 2. Stay as long as you possibly can.

-If you can, stay for two weeks – do it!
+If you can, stay for two weeks—do it!
 If you want to visit multiple islands, I recommend staying at least five days on each island.
 One week per island is even better.
-There is so much to see in Hawaii, and so much to see on each island.
+There is so much to see in Hawaii and on each island.
 Make sure to plan adequately to allow you to see as much as possible.

 3. Avoid leaky luggage!